dcarpintero/rust-lang/rust_book_summary/Chapter_11.md

 ## Unit Tests

-The convention is to create a module named tests in each file to contain the test functions and to annotate the module with cfg(test).
+The convention is to *create a module named tests in each file* to contain the test functions and to annotate the module with cfg(test).

-No that Rust's privacy rules do allow you to test private functions.
+Note that Rust's privacy rules do allow you to test private functions.
 In other words, all unit tests in a given file have access to that file's private functions, regardless of being in a mod tests or not.

 ## Integration Tests